shiva-ajay/Firebase-Contact/README.md

-# React + Vite
+# Firebase-Contact

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This repository contains the "Firebase-Contact" project, a web application created with React that stores contact details in Firebase.
+This project serves as a practice for beginners to learn and improve their skills in React and Firebase.

+## Features

+- Store contact details in Firebase
+- Basic React components
+- Simple and clean UI design
+- Real-time data storage and retrieval